 The first thing to understand is these horse numbers are in order of highest TSP Power Rating to lowest TSP Power Rating.
 So, you would read the above example as….in Race #1, the #1 horse is the top horse, #2 is the second best rated, the #4 is third best rated and so on.
 Now the part that trips everyone up is the “/” and “-” between horses.

 The “/” means there is at least 4 points of TSP Power Rating separation between one horse and the next horse.
 So, you see a “/” between the #2 and #4 horses in the example above.
-What this means is there is a decent amount of power rating separation (4 points or more) between the horses.
+What this means is there is a decent amount of power rating separation (4 points or more) between the #2 and #4 horses.
 Thereby, based on power rating, the #2 is decidedly better than the #4 using the ratings example listed above.
 We see a “-” between the #1 and #2 horse.
-What that means is that there is 3 or fewer power ratings points of separation between the #1 and #2 horses.
+What that means is that there are 3 or fewer power rating points of separation between the #1 and #2 horses.
 So, the separation between the #1 and #2 horses is much less and thereby the horses are closer in power rating to one another.

 Development of the TSP Power Ratings

 The first sport I ever bet on, by myself, was horse racing.
 Horse racing holds a special place in my heart thanks to all the memories it brings back.
 I sucked when I first started betting the ponies.
 I was only a teenager and thought betting was easy…like far too many adults today.
 I realized, through many failures, that it took time & effort to be successful at betting.
 Back when I began my horse wagering adventure, the Beyer Speed ratings were the pinnacle of horse racing analytics.
 If you aren’t familiar, it’s worth a Google search for “Beyer Speed Ratings” for some background.
 Anyway, given I was already into betting arithmetic even in high school, I bought Beyer’s book and began to put together a very rough power rating calculation.
 I say “rough”, because it was barely grounded in any theory.
 It was an attempt to grasp for straws, using a little insight from Beyer’s method, with the hope that chaos would create organization.
 Chaos did not, but it did set me on the path to a more evolved horse racing model.
-As the years went along and my education into betting analytics and modeling expanded, I began to develop an intricate calculation to assess the quality of the horses in the race and their expected finish.
+As the years went along and my education into betting analytics and modeling expanded, I began to develop an intricate calculation to assess the quality of the horses in the race and a horse’s expected finish.
 I don’t reveal my calculations or methods, but suffice it to say, I used the Beyer model and adjusted it.
-I looked at class ratings, speed calculations, pace expectations and a couple other angles (the secret sauce) to create expected order of finish probabilities.
+I looked at class ratings, speed calculations, pace expectations and a couple other angles (the secret sauce) to create an expected order of finish probabilities.
 The probabilities were then used to calculate expected payoff values for each horse.
-The probability and value components came together in a final power rating number… the TSP Power Ratings you see today.
+The probability and value components came together in a final power rating number…the TSP Power Ratings you see today.
 These ratings are going strong over 20 years now!
 I hope you enjoy them and that they assist in your wagers!

 Good luck in your wagers!